NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

     - Session methods:
       - ***Initialize MeasurementLink Session.vi*** - Initializes the measurement plug-ins session for the instrument selected.
       - ***Get Instrument Type ID.vi*** - Gets the instrument type ID mentioned in the pin map file for the selected instrument.
-      - ***Get Provided Interface and Service Class.vi*** - Returns the provided interface and service class that will be used to query the NI Discovery Service for the address and port of the instrument's gRPC server.
+      - ***Get Provided Interface and Service Class.vi*** - Returns the provided interface and service class that will be used to query the NI Discovery service for the address and port of the instrument's gRPC server.
       - ***Close MeasurementLink Session.vi*** - Closes the local measurement plug-ins session.
     - Measurement methods:
       - ***Initialize*** - Initializes the instrument session.
       - ***Configure*** - Configures the input parameters for the selected instrument.
       - ***Measure*** - Takes measurement output from the instrument.
 4. Implement the VIs under [Utility](../../labview_hal/HAL/Instruments/DMM_Base/Utility) in the instrument base class.
 5. Create child classes that inherits from the instrument base class and implement the overriding methods.
-The instrument child class name should match with the instrument type id in the pin map file and the folder name of the instrument child class.
+The instrument child class name should match with the instrument type id in the pin map file and the directory name of the instrument child class.
 The directory names for different NI instrument types are:

    Instrument type | Directory name
    --- | ---